nareshbhatia/graphql-trading-platform/README.md

 ![Trading Platform Architecture](assets/trading-platform-architecture.png)

 As you can see, we have implemented a GraphQL gateway backed by 4 independent REST services.
+You can find installation instructions for the back-end (GraphQL gateway + the REST services) in the `graphql-trading-gateway` folder.